 Which Indian Ocean twin centre should you take?

-Whether you can’t decide which islands to combine or you’re not sure what each has to offer, we have you covered, allowing you to enjoy the planning process and countdown to your holiday.
-Our Indian Ocean Experts have put together their handpicked recommendations from the trips they’ve embarked on, having travelled extensively, so that you can make the very most of your next escape.
+Our travel experts have put together their handpicked recommendations from the trips they’ve embarked on so that you can make the very most of your next escape.

-After your exploration of Sri Lanka, you’ll need glistening white sands, crystal clear waters and lush palm trees – topped off with a Pina Colada cocktail.
-With a stay on one of the Maldives’ most popular islands, Kuramathi Maldives, you can take a dip in one of the two oceanfront infinity pools, snorkel or dive among the 20 local dive sites or experience an unforgettable sunset cruise with your loved ones.
+After your Sri Lankan adventure, you’ll need white sands, crystal clear waters and swaying palms – polished off with a coconut cocktail.
+At Kuramathi Maldives, you can take a dip in one of the two oceanfront infinity pools, snorkel or dive among the 20 local dive sites or experience an unforgettable sunset cruise with your loved ones.
 If you’re lucky, you may even be able to spot a pod of dolphins.
 Top off island paradise, with an exquisite seafood dining experience at The Reef, then a glass of bubbles at the Champagne Loft.

 Mauritius and La Reunion

-When you’re ready, swap golden sands for dramatic volcanic peaks and a unique forested wilderness on the remarkable isle of La Reunion.
+When you’re ready, swap golden sands for dramatic volcanic peaks on the remarkable isle of La Reunion.
 Imagine Hawaii with its rugged coastline, cascading waterfalls and whale watching opportunities, and you wouldn’t be far off.
-Begin your adventure on an early morning helicopter flight before the cloud descends for a bird’s eye view of the island before exploring the dormant volcano of Piton des Neiges, the active Piton de la Fournaise and the islands unique topography, made up of three ‘cirques’ (ancient jungle-clad natural amphitheatres).
-Finish your trip with a soak in one of the islands best lagoons, near St-Gilles-Les-Bains beach – we recommend a stay at LUX* Saint Gilles where there are hidden messages in bottles all over the resort offering free gifts, as well as an open-air beach cinema.
+Begin your adventure on an early morning helicopter flight before the cloud descends for a bird’s eye view of the island.
+Marvel at the dormant volcano of Piton des Neiges and the islands unique topography, made up of three ‘cirques’ (ancient jungle-clad natural amphitheatres).
+Finish your trip with a swim in one of the islands best lagoons near St-Gilles-Les-Bains beach – we love LUX* Saint Gilles, where there are hidden messages in bottles all over the resort offering free gifts, as well as an open-air beach cinema.

-If you're a wildlife lover, then head to Kenya to witness some of the world's most diverse species in the animal kingdom – you'll be spoilt for choice.
-Opt for a Maasai Mara 4x4 game drive from a lodge such as Governors' Camp and you're bound to spot a number of the Big Five in their natural habitat.
+If you're a wildlife enthusiast, Kenya has some of the world's most diverse species in the animal kingdom – you'll be spoilt for choice.
+Opt for a Maasai Mara 4x4 game drive from a lodge such as Governors' Camp, and you're bound to spot a number of the Big Five in their natural habitat.
 Or if you have a head for heights, take an exhilarating hot-air balloon ride at sunrise for unrivalled views over the plains before tucking into a champagne bush breakfast.
-We recommend embarking on a trip to the Great Rift Valley to spot hippos and flamingos at Lake Naivasha and Nakuru respectively.
+We recommend embarking on a trip to the Great Rift Valley to spot hippos and flamingos at Lake Naivasha and Nakuru.
 If you're lucky, you may even spot a rare black rhino too.

 Seychelles – Mahé and Silhouette

-After exploring Mahé, take a 45-minute private boat ride to Hilton Seychelles Labriz Resort & Spa on Silhouette Island.
+Although it would be tempting never to leave the sanctuary of your hotel, Mahé is an enchanting island to explore.
+Hike through the mountains of Morne Seychellois National Park or stop by the town of Victoria for its colonial charm, brightly decorated Hindu temple and buzzing bazaar.
+After your time on Mahé, take a 45-minute private boat ride to Hilton Seychelles Labriz Resort & Spa on Silhouette Island.
 Protected by the Nature Protection Trust of Seychelles, this island remains virtually untouched.
-Explore its coral reefs and white-sand beaches where giant tortoises are left to roam freely and lay their eggs.
-You can snorkel or dive in some of the Indian Ocean’s most diverse dive sites, look over breathtaking landscapes, such as Belle Vue and Anse Mondon, before surrounding yourself in the jungle and treating yourself to a treatment at the Eforea Spa – we recommend the Seychellois Massage created to your preferred pressure and area of focus.
+Chill out on the white-sand beaches where giant tortoises are left to roam freely and lay their eggs or snorkel or dive in some of the Indian Ocean’s most diverse dive sites.
+Return to your jungle hideaway and treat yourself to a Seychellois massage at the Eforea Spa.